 PCD holds contra dances on Wednesday nights, and the 4th Saturday of the month.
-Please check our Calendar of Events on the home page for variations to this schedule, or a printable copy.
+Please check our Calendar of Events on the home page for variations to this schedule, or scroll down for a printable copy.

 "Contra dancing brings joy and laughter and friends into your life.
 It is fun beyond words.
 Contra dancing is done to live music – guitar and fiddle and other instruments, playing jigs and reels.
 A caller teaches each dance, and tells you what to do.
 You just need to know how to walk!
 No need to bring a partner."

 Contra dance is a folk dance made up of long lines of couples usually ascribed to New England or the Appalachian region.
 It has mixed origins from English country dance, Scottish, and French dance styles in the 17th century, and also possesses strong African influence from Appalachia.